 If there is no display name parameter in either the P-Asserted-Identity or From header fields, then the “nam” key value shall be an empty string.

-The RCD-AS shall populate the remaining key value pairs of the “rcd” claim based on provisioned data.
+The RCD authentication service shall populate the remaining key value pairs of the “rcd” claim based on information obtained from an authoritative database.

-If the calling user requests privacy (e.g., The Privacy header field contains a privacy type of “id”), then the RCD-AS may anonymize the user’s identity in the “rcd” claim, but the remaining claims shall be set as specified in [ATIS-1000074-E] (specifically, the “orig” claim shall contain the actual calling TN).
+If the calling user requests privacy (e.g., The Privacy header field contains a privacy type of “id”), then the RCD authentication service may anonymize the user’s identity in the “rcd” claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the “orig” claim shall contain the actual calling TN).

 The Protected Header “x5u” parameter shall reference a delegate end-entity certificate as defined in [ATIS delegate-cert document].
-The RCD-AS shall sign the “rcd” PASSporT with the private key of the delegate end-entity certificate referenced by the “x5u” parameter.
+The RCD authentication service shall ensure that the newly constructed "rcd" PASSporT satisfies any JWTClaimConstraints contained in the delegate certificate, as specified in [draft-ietf-stir-pasport-rcd].
+The RCD authentication service shall sign the “rcd” PASSporT with the private key of the delegate end-entity certificate referenced by the “x5u” parameter.

+Based on local service provider policy, the Identity header field shall be populated with either a full form or compact form "rcd" PASSporT.
+If the compact form is used, and the "rcd" PASSporT was constructed with an "rcd" claim containing a "jcl" key value, then the INVITE request must contain a Call-Info header field with a URI of purpose "jcard".

 RCD Verification

-The RCD-VS shall verify a received “rcd” PASSporT as specified in [draft-ietf-stir-passport-rcd].
+The RCD verification service shall verify a received “rcd” PASSporT as specified in [draft-ietf-stir-passport-rcd].

-The RCD-VS shall determine the validity of the certificate referenced in the “x5u” field in the “rcd” PASSporT protected header, applying the basic path validation as defined in [RFC 5280].
-The basic steps are as follows:
+The RCD verification service shall determine the validity of the certificate referenced in the “x5u” field in the “rcd” PASSporT protected header as specified in section 5.3.1 of [ATIS-1000074], with the following modifications:

-The RCD-VS shall retrieve the certificate referenced by the “x5u” field in the “rcd” PASSporT protected header from the STI-CR.

-The RCD-VS shall verify that the certificate is a delegate end-entity certificate; i.e., both the certificate and its parent certificate contain a TNAuthList object.
+Verify that the certificate is a valid delegate end entity certificate, as specified in [ATIS delegate-cert document]; i.e., both the certificate and its parent certificate contain a TNAuthList object.

-The RCD-VS shall verify that the TNAuthList of the parent certificate in the certificate path contains a single SPC value, and at least one TN.
-The RCD-VS shall also verify that the scope of the TNAuthList of the parent certificate encompasses the scope of the child certificate TNAuthList.
-The RCD-VS shall repeat this verification step for each delegate certificate in the certificate path.
+Verify that the scope of the TNAuthList of the parent certificate encompasses the scope of the child certificate TNAuthList.
+Repeat this verification step for each delegate certificate in the certificate path.

-The RCD-VS shall follow the basic certificate path processing as described in [RFC 5280], following the chain until the root is reached (i.e., Issuer name=Subject name).

-The STI-VS shall verify that the root certificate is on the list of trusted STI-CAs.
+Full Form "rcd" PASSprT

+When a full form "rcd" PASSporT is received, the RCD verification service shall verify that the received PASSporT is valid following the verification procedure specified in [draft-ietf-stir-passport-rcd], which includes verifying that the "rcd" PASSporT complies with any JWTClaimConstraints contained in the delegate certificate.
+In addition, the RCD verification service shall verify the following:

-The RCD-VS shall verify the “orig”, “dest”, and “iat” claims as specified in [ATIS-1000074-E] and [ATIS-1000085].
-In addition, the RCD-VS shall verify that the “orig” claim TN belongs to the set of TN(s) identified by the TNAuthList of the certificate referenced by the “x5u” parameter.
+That the value of the “orig”, “dest”, and “iat” claims are as specified in [ATIS-1000074] and [ATIS-1000085].

+That the “orig” claim TN belongs to the set of TN(s) identified by the TNAuthList of the certificate referenced by the “x5u” parameter.

+Compact Form "rcd" PASSporT

+On receiving an “rcd" PASSporT of the compact form, the RCD verification service shall reconstruct the PASSporT header and claims information as specified in [draft-ietf-stir-passport-rcd], and as described here:

+The RCD verification service shall reconstruct the "orig" and "dest" claims using the SIP INVITE information that is used to validate these same claims during SHAKEN verification, as described in [ATIS-1000074] and [ATIS-1000085].

-The RCD-VS shall verify the “rcd” claim “nam” key value as follows:
+The RCD verification service shall reconstruct the “rcd” claim “nam” key value as follows:

-The P-Asserted-Identity header field display name parameter value shall be checked as the display name to be validated if present, otherwise the display name parameter of the From header field value shall be checked.
+The P-Asserted-Identity header field display name parameter value shall be used as the display name if present, otherwise the display name parameter of the From header field value shall be used.